Hardin County Vehicle Impound Guide

 How to Find Your Vehicle

-• Check your arrest paperwork: The Notice of Tow form or other paperwork from the arresting officer will usually list the name and contact information for the towing company that impounded your vehicle.
-This is the fastest way to find your car.
+• Check your arrest paperwork: The arresting officer should have provided paperwork indicating the name and contact information of the towing company that impounded your vehicle.
+This is the fastest way to determine its location.

-• Reference your booking number: When you call the Sheriff's Office, having your booking number readily available will help them locate your information more quickly.
+• Reference your booking number: When you call, provide your booking number, if available.
+This will help them locate your information more efficiently.

 What You Need to Retrieve Your Vehicle